meta-llama/llama-stack/docs/source/providers/vector_io/faiss.md

 ## Usage

-To use faiss in your Llama Stack project, follow these steps:
+To use Faiss in your Llama Stack project, follow these steps:

 1. Install the necessary dependencies.
 2. Configure your Llama Stack project to use Faiss.